 Bold: First observation during this observation period; G = galaxy, OC = open star cluster, GC = globular star cluster, PN = planetary nebula, GE = galactic emission nebula, P = star pattern

 |M 57||Ring Nebula||Lyra||PN||yes||yes||

 amazingly easy to recognize, even with blurred images

 |M 27||Dumbbell Nebula||Vulpecula||PN||yes||yes||very pale, no bright photo achieved yet|

 |M 31/32||Andromeda Galaxy||Andromeda||G||yes||

-I was only able to photograph a part of M 31 because of its size; I saw M 32 for the first time.
+because of M 31's size, I was only able to photograph a part of it; I saw M 32 for the first time.

 |M 42/43||Orion Nebula||Orion||GE||yes, CS||so far the most beautiful deep sky object, but not as colorful as on many photos; the nebula is relatively differentiated on the photos (after post-processing)|

 |M 35||Gemini||OC||yes, CS||usable and identifiable; also missed the target once|

 |M 36||Auriga||OC||yes, CS||usable and identifiable; once found as "M 38"...|